Vanar-AI-Excellence-Program/Assignment-3-Ahmed-Asghar-and-Aatiqa-Hussain/README.md

 - **Content Sanitization** - All uploaded content sanitized before processing
 - **Vector Security** - Secure embedding generation and storage
 - **Access Control** - User-specific document access and retrieval
+- **Thresholding** - Irrelevant context is ignored to avoid data leakage from unrelated documents

+## 🧪 Troubleshooting

+- Embeddings not saved:
+  - Ensure the embedding service is running: `curl http://localhost:8000/health` should return status ok and `target_dim: 3072`.
+  - Confirm your DB has pgvector and the embeddings column dimensions match 3072.
+  - Check server logs for `Saved embedding for chunk` messages.
+- Always citing docs for out-of-scope questions:
+  - The system now gates context by similarity.
+If it still feels too eager, increase the threshold in `src/lib/server/ai.ts`.
+- OAuth avatar missing or late:
+  - We persist the provider image on link/sign-in and prefer the DB image in session.
+Clear cache and refresh.
+- Edit/regenerate buttons clickable during generation:
+  - The UI disables these while generating and shows a status label.
+If you don’t see this, rebuild the app.

 ## 🚀 Deployment